JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-5.md

   + Docker
   + Kubernetes (K8s)
   + Podman
 * VM Escape - Malware in a VM breaks out and interacts with other VMs or the host.
-Mitigated by isolating VMs and pathing hypervisors.
+Mitigated by isolating VMs and PATCHING hypervisors.
 * VM Sprawl - Accumulating and losing track of VMs.
 When the VMs are poorly managed they present a security risk.
 * Resource Reuse - Recycling virtual infrastructure.
 * Replication - Like copying and pasting VMs into different locations, just like copying and pasting a file in different places.